lalalaviv/Think-Out-Loud-API/README.md

 ## Description

 This is an API for a social network web application where users can share their thoughts, react to friends’ thoughts, and create a friend list.
+ It uses Express.js for routing, a MongoDB database, the Mongoose ODM, and native JavaScript Date object to format timestamps.
+The seed data is created using Insomnia.

 ## Table of Contents
 - [Think Out Loud API](#think-out-loud-api)
   - [Description](#description)